Academic Term 2021-2022: The Pilot Year

 Application Process for Class of 2024 (Current 2Ls)

 Beginning Thursday, December 1, 2022 through Friday, January 9, 2023, all currently enrolled J.D. students in their second year who are considering applying to clerkships in June 2023 are encouraged to apply to join the CDI.
 Applications may be submitted here.
 A completed application consists of:

-- A written statement of interest in clerkships and the program, including a discussion of their self-identity or commitment to diversity (min.
-1 page);
+- A written statement of interest in clerkships and the Initiative, including a discussion of their self-identity or commitment to diversity (min.
+1 page, max.
+3 pages);